 There are healthy actions people can take to improve and maintain health, no matter what conditions they may be facing.

 Alzheimer's disease is a complex disorder, for which there is currently no known prevention or cure.
 Some research has generated hope that one day it might be possible to slow the progression of Alzheimer’s disease, delay its symptoms, or even prevent it from occurring at all.
 Although there are preliminary data to support the benefit of some interventions—such as physical activity and cardiovascular risk reduction—nothing at this time has definitively been shown to prevent Alzheimer's disease or other dementias.

 The scientific advisors of the BrightFocus Foundation do not currently recommend or endorse any commercial nutritional supplement, exercise program, or cognitive training exercises for the purposes of preventing Alzheimer’s disease.
-BrightFocus does encourage people to evaluate the role of these interventions on the overall health and spirits of both patient and caregivers.
-Feel free to explore several memory games, but please note that these memory games are not tests for Alzheimer's disease.
+BrightFocus does encourage people to evaluate the role of these interventions on the overall health and spirits of both patients and caregivers.

 A number of preliminary studies suggest that how we eat may raise or lower our risk of developing Alzheimer’s disease.
 Eating a diet that is high in whole grains, fruits, and vegetables and low in sugar and fat can reduce the incidence of many chronic diseases.
 Researchers are studying whether these dietary modifications are also applicable to Alzheimer’s disease.
 The strongest research supporting these modifications has been performed in animal studies, and findings remain to be rigorously established in randomized and controlled human clinical trials.